shannonscotta/csd-310/README.md

 run `01_whatabook_db_init.sql` in your db.

-run `whatabook.py`
+run `whatabook.py`.

 ## Start up Method 2

 run `docker-compose -f "whatabook-docker-compose.yml" up -d --build` to build an image.

+run `whatabook.py`.

-If you are using Visual Studio Code you can also do this through the gui by right clicking whatabook-docker-compose.yml in the file directory and selecting ***Compose Up***.
+Hint: If you are using Visual Studio Code you can also do this through the gui by right clicking whatabook-docker-compose.yml in the file directory and selecting ***Compose Up***.